Tropang Trumpo: History

-The original cast included Ogie Alcasid, Michael V., Gelli de Belen, and theatre/voice actors Nonie Buencamino, Manny Castañeda, Earl Ignacio, Sheilou Bharwani, Mhalou Crisologo, Ana Abad Santos and Lorna Gay Long.
+The original cast included Ogie Alcasid, Michael V., Carmina Villarroel, Gelli de Belen, and theatre/voice actors Nonie Buencamino, Manny Castañeda, Earl Ignacio, Sheilou Bharwani, Mhalou Crisologo, Ana Abad Santos and Lorna Gay Long.
 Tropa originally aired on Friday nights and was directed by Jose Javier Reyes.

 However, when Reyes became busy with movies, former Goin' Bananas cast members Edgar "Bobot" Mortiz, Al Tantay and former Goin' Bananas headwriter Dan Salamante came in and assumed the respective posts of director and writers.
 The ABC management also moved the show to Saturday nights and found greater success in the show's ratings and advertising revenues.
 Mortiz, Tantay and Salamante introduced new segments for the show, the most famous was Battle of the Brainless, a satirical quiz show sketch parodying the 90s game show Battle of the Brains aired over RPN, where simple quiz questions are never answered.
 The show went on even when two of its main cast, Michael V. and Ogie Alcasid, left in 1995 to do another gag show for GMA entitled Bubble Gang.
 It was then that Maoi Roca and Smokey Manoloto joined the show with Gelli de Belen, Carmina Villaroel and Earl Ignacio.
 The show won as Best Gag Show during the 1995 Star Awards for Television and received regional acclaim as "Highly Commended" in the Best Comedy Programme or Series in the 1996 Asian Television Awards held in Singapore.

 Tropang Trumpo started to decline when several new shows started copying its format.
 In 1997, however, Tropang Trumpo was reformatted again and introduced a new powerful ensemble led by the ever-loyal Smokey Manoloto, Sunshine Cruz and Keempee de Leon.
 Backing up the main cast were Cholo Escano, Cheska Garcia, Meryll Soriano, Sherilyn Reyes and Marco McKinley.
 In late 1997 former cast members Gelli de Belen and Carmina Villaroel re-joined the show.